lwjglgamedev/lwjglbook-bookcontents-leg/chapter26/chapter26.md

 # Cascaded Shadow Maps

 In the shadows chapter we presented the shadow map technique to be able to display shadows using directional lights when rendering a 3D scene.
 The solution presented there, required you to manually tweak some of the parameters in order to improve the results.
-In this chapter we are going to change that technique to automate all the process and to improve the r results for open spaces.
+In this chapter we are going to change that technique to automate all the process and to improve the results for open spaces.
 In order to achieve that goal we are going to use a technique called Cascaded Shadow Maps \(CSM\).

 Let’s first start by examining how we can automate the construction of the light view matrix and the orthographic projection matrix used to render the shadows.
 If you recall from the shadows chapter, we need to draw the scene from the light’s perspective.
 This implies the creation of a light view matrix, which acts like a camera for light and a projection matrix.
 Since light is directional, and is supposed to be located at the infinity, we chose an orthographic projection.